indesil/beren/README.md

     - methods other than getter
 - :x: Cross-parameter constraints `validationAppliesTo`
 - :x: `@Constraint` parameter
-- :x: @OverridesAttribute
+- :x: `@SupportedValidationTarget`
-- :x: Support for custom container types by plugging in additional value extractors
+- :x: Value extractors
 - :x: Support for the property types declared by JavaFX
 - :x: Integration with Context and Dependency Injection
 - :x: Method validation